sleephawk/adventure-game/README.md

 - [ ] Upload more robust story file
 - [ ] Create logic for win and lose con
 - [x] create logic for chance die
+- [ ] update dice logic to only have 2 options and to be 6 / 2

   - [ ] Music module